-The Medical Assistance (MA) program is established by Title XIX of the Social Security of Human Services (DHS or department) administers the MA program pursuant to MCL 400.10, et seq., and MCL 400.105.
-Department policies are found in the Program Administrative
+The Medical Assistance (MA) program is established by Title XIX of the Social Security Act and is implemented by Title 42 of the Code of Federal Regulations (CFR).
+The Department of Human Services (DHS or department) administers the MA program pursuant to MCL 400.10, et seq., and MCL 400.105.
+Department policies are found in the Program Administrative Manual (BAM), the Program Eligibility Manual (BEM) and the Program Reference Manual (PRM).